Skip to main content

 Configure External Access & TLS

-After deploying vCluster Platform, you may want to be able to access the deployment via a routable IP address or a resolvable domain name.
+After deploying the platform, you may want to access the deployment via a routable IP address or a resolvable domain name.
 You may also wish to secure the deployment with a TLS certificate.
-This is of course extra useful for sharing vCluster Platform access with other members of your team who may or may not have direct access to Kubernetes.
+This is particularly useful for sharing platform access with other team members who may or may not have direct access to Kubernetes.

 Requirements

-vCluster Platform, like any other service in Kubernetes, can be exposed in a few ways -- in this section we'll outline how to expose vCluster Platform via an ingress controller (nginx ingress controller in this example), as well as by a LoadBalancer.
+The platform, like any other service in Kubernetes, can be exposed in multiple ways.
+This section outlines how to expose the platform via an ingress controller (using NGINX ingress controller as an example) and via a LoadBalancer.

 Heads up.